 - Routine maintenance includes repairing failed and failing stormwater systems and removing debris from the system to prevent flooding.

 To meet state and federal regulatory requirements:

-- The county owns and is required to inspect and maintain more than 1,500 miles of pipe and paved channels; 42,000 stormwater structures; and 1,300 stormwater management facilities.
+- The county owns and is required to inspect and maintain more than 1,500 miles of stormwater pipe and conveyance channels; 66,000 stormwater structures; and 1,300 stormwater management facilities.

 - The county is required to perform annual inspections of approximately 3,000 private stormwater management facilities.

 - More stringent Virginia dam safety regulations have increased the requirements for more frequent inspections and performance standards for state-regulated dams.

 To meet state and federal water quality requirements and standards:

 - The Commonwealth of Virginia and the U.S. Environmental Protection Agency require localities to take significant additional steps to reduce the impact of urban stormwater runoff through the Municipal Separate Storm Sewer System (MS4) permit.
 The county’s MS4 permit is authorized by the National Pollutant Discharge Elimination System Program, which was created in 1972 by the Clean Water Act.